Steefy17/CocktailsApp/README.md

 With this app you can search a specific drink, you can generate a random drink and look for drinks by alcoholic base.

 ### Update!
-Now you can store the drink you have already tried and how much did you liked
+Now you can store the drink you have already tried and how much did you liked.
 All drinks and search view

 ![Schermata 2022-07-01 alle 14 27 55](https://user-images.githubusercontent.com/60598743/176894952-29fd14b0-151e-4eee-a75f-1fac59ed12e1.png)